varsha1n/erp_system/README.md

 ## Application design

-This Project is a simple ERP System with React which demonstrates the following:
+This Project is a simple E-commerce website using React which demonstrates the following:

 1. **Dashboard**: Provides links for quick navigation to Product , Cart , Order Management pages and also gives an overview of the number of products in the System